ausdigital/ausdigital.github.io/README.md

 | ----------------- | ------- | ------ | -------------- | ------------ | -------- |
 | [SMP 1.0 spec](http://metadata-publisher.readthedocs.io/) | 1.0 | ![Draft](http://rfc.unprotocols.org/spec:2/COSS/draft.svg) | [SMP 1.0 API](https://swaggerhub.com/api/ausdigital/metadata-publisher/1.0)  | [smp.testpoint.io](https://smp.testpoint.io) | [SMP 1.0 Issues](https://github.com/ausdigital/metadata-publisher/issues)    |

-## The Ledger Access Point specification
+## The Transaction Access Point specification

 The ledger access point, is the service interface for a given business and so hosts the end-point to which business documents are sent.
 The access point is an avaialbility mediator (allowing specific businesses to have intermittent connectivity) and is responsible for signature validation and submitting transactions to the notary service.